vrubleg/hostscmd/ReadMeEn.txt

   Changelog
 ------------------------------------------------------------------------------------------------------------------------

-v1.6.2 [2020/XX/XX]
+v1.6.2 [2020/11/21]
- - Fixed an error which may cause a freeze on a malformed hosts file..
+ - Fixed an error which may cause a freeze on a malformed hosts file.
  - The "list" command uses "--all" as an argument instead of "all", and it can be before and after mask.
  - More understandable messages from the "add" command when you are trying to add already existing hosts.
  - Unset Read Only flag from the hosts file before changing it.